 - 1. FIDO U2F standardizes a Javascript API that prescribes how a web application can pass request messages into the FIDO Client (in the case where the web browser is the FIDO Client), and what the encoding of the response messages is. - 2.
-FIDO U2F standardizes how request and response messages are to be encoded when sent over from the client over the USB transport to U2F tokens.
+FIDO U2F standardizes how request and response messages are to be encoded when sent over from the client over the USB, NFC, Bluetooth and Bluetooth Low-Energy transports to U2F tokens.
 In addition to specifying the encoding, the transport level specification also specifies the format for control messages to the tokens and the format for the error responses from the tokens.
-We anticipate that FIDO U2F will standardize how request and response messages are encoded over other non-USB transports such as NFC or Bluetooth.

-In this document we describe the "raw", or canonical, format of the messages, i.e., without regard to the various encodings that are prescribed in U2F standards or that implementors might choose when sending messages around.
+In this document we describe the "raw", or canonical, format of the messages, i.e., without regard to the various encodings that are prescribed in U2F transport standards or that implementors might choose when sending messages around.
 The raw format of the messages is important to know for two reasons: